mansuf/mangadex-downloader/README.md

 ## Installation

 What will you need:
-- Python 3.5.x with Pip (if you are in Windows, you can download standalone executable [here](https://github.com/mansuf/mangadex-downloader/releases))
+- Python 3.8.x or up with Pip (if you are in Windows, you can download standalone executable [here](https://github.com/mansuf/mangadex-downloader/releases))

 That's it.